August 3, 2016 | Posted by The B-Team

 This mainstay of California culinary heritage is rooted in Santa Barbara County and the menu was actually trademarked by the Santa Maria Valley Chamber of Commerce in 1978.
 The tradition was spawned from the days when giant Mexican cattle ranches covered this territory.
 Celebratory occasions were marked by serving large cuts of pit-roasted beef with tortillas, beans, salsas.
 A decidedly more Californian menu has evolved over time, replacing the salsa with a tamer version, some even including celery (eek!) and subbing in bread positively soaked in sweet butter and garlic for the tortillas.

-I sought to recreate this much lauded and well preserved tradition in my own backyard but had a little help from Bobby himself in the form of these recipes he created for Barbeque Addiction.
-Thankfully I didn’t have to buy a one of the special Santa Maria Style grills where the grate raise and lower and was able to fake it using some Susie Q Red Oak Chips niftily wrapped in foil.
+We sought to recreate this much lauded and well preserved tradition in my own backyard but had a little help from Bobby himself in the form of these recipes he created for Barbeque Addiction.
+Thankfully we didn’t have to buy one of the special Santa Maria Style grills where the grate raise and lower and was able to fake it using some Susie Q Red Oak Chips niftily wrapped in foil.

-Looking for any excuse to head to the Ferry Plaza, I bought a pound of pinquinto beans from Rancho Gordo.
-Honestly, I wasn’t sure what the fuss was about but once I tasted these sweet, firm, “little pink” beans I was hooked.
+Looking for any excuse to head to the Ferry Plaza, We bought a pound of pinquinto beans from Rancho Gordo.
+Honestly, we weren't sure what the fuss was about but once we tasted these sweet, firm, “little pink” beans we were hooked.

-Behold: the feast.
-I paired the meal with a dynamite Merlot from Broadside Vineyard in Paso Robles which is of course just a hop, skip and jump from Santa Maria.
+Behold: the feast. we paired the meal with a dynamite Merlot from Broadside Vineyard in Paso Robles which is of course just a hop, skip and jump from Santa Maria.
 This menu personifies California cuisine.
 At it’s very heart it’s local – the pinqunito beans are ONLY grown commercially in the soils of the Santa Maria Valley, the beef as a reflection of the cattle ranching industry, and the cooking method employs native Red Oak.
-Oh, and I am sure some rancher’s sweet mother INSISTED they have veggies at the meal hence the green salad.